 3. Do not over-handle ground meat – use high searing temperatures and only flip your burgers once to reduce losing those flavorful juices.

-4. Do not overcook your grassfed beef or lamb – aim for medium-rare* for best results.
+4. Do not overcook your grassfed beef – aim for medium-rare* for best results.

 5. Remove the meat from the grill between 125F-130F.
 This will give you a medium rare to medium finished temperature (130-140F) once the meat rests.